mzaasya/atm/README.md

 - There are two users from seed with card number 1122334455667788 & 8877665544332211 with the same pin 123456

 ### With Docker
-- You should had docker CLI or docker desktop installed and running on your local
+- You need docker CLI or docker desktop installed and running on your local
 - Change "DB_USERNAME" and "DB_PASSWORD" in your .env file if it's still root with blank password
 - Run command "docker compose up -d" from your project root
 - Run command "docker exec -t mini-atm bash" and then run "php artisan migrate" & "php artisan db:seed"
-- Your app should be running on localhost port 8000
+- Access your app on http://localhost:8000
+- There are two users from seed with card number 1122334455667788 & 8877665544332211 with the same pin 123456

+Author: Muhammad Zia Abdillah Asya